cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - Server: A computer that should always be on and that provides some kind of service via itself to others
 - Service: Referring to a specific project or an app
 - Slashing: The automatic fines, agreed upon by a consensus, applied to validators for misbehaving
-- Slash Fraction:
+- Slash Fraction: The percent of the punishment (the burned tokens) that a validator can expect if he gets slashed
 - Smart Contracts: Proggrambable behaviour of code
 - Stake: The weight os a user
 - Staking address: The address on which someone has frozen their balance to receive inflation rewards
 - Storage: The physical memory of a computer
 - String: A sequence of characters
-- Subject:
+- Subject: The address of a user
 - Supercomputer: A powerful computer
 - Superintelligence: Cyber in this case
 - Supply: The total amount of the tokens